-Finally, note that the lab sessions only provide a forum where teams can test their designs using the actual QR hardware.
+Finally, note that the lab sessions only provide a forum where teams can test their designs using the actual drone hardware.
 However, these sessions are not enough to successfully perform the assignment.
 An important part of the team work has to be performed outside lab hours, involving tasks such as having team meetings, designing the software, preparing the lab experiments, and preparing (sections of) the report.
-In order to enable (limited) experimentation outside lab hours, one or two FPGA kits per team can be made available outside lab hours, once a EUR 100 deposit has been made.
-The deposit is reimbursed once the kit has been returned and it is established that the kit is fully functioning.
-Failing to return a kit is subject to sanction, including being expelled.
+In order to enable (limited) experimentation outside lab hours, one flight controller board per team can be made available outside lab hours, once a \in 50 deposit has been made.
+The deposit is reimbursed once the board has been returned and it is established that the board is fully functioning.